LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: LUIDA: Core Features and Mechanisms

-VR experiments require detailed, continuous motion data for behavioral analysis.
-LUIDA addresses this need with comprehensive tracking mechanisms that automatically record position and rotation data from HMDs, controllers, and other tracking devices frame-by-frame throughout the experiment.
-This continuous data collection allows researchers to quantify subtle behavioral patterns, such as proxemics~\cite{Yaremych2019TracingPB}, and evaluate movement variations influenced by avatar use, covering similar studies to those mentioned in Sec.~\ref{subsubsec:related:real-time-behavioral-tracking}.
+Addressing the desirable functionality presented in Sec.~\ref{par:desirable-func-behavioral-tracking}, LUIDA automatically records position and rotation data from HMDs, controllers, and other tracking devices frame-by-frame throughout the experiment.
+This enables quantitative evaluation of subtle behavioral patterns such as proxemics~\cite{Yaremych2019TracingPB}.